Choose another writer in this calendar:

 on the carved-stone crucifix!"
 (The Complete Poetry and Prose of Chairil Anwar, edited and translated by Burton Raffel, 1970, p.
 89) Chairil's

 formal education was short.
 After attending elementary school, he

 studied at a Dutch-language middle school, M.U.L.O.
-(Meer Uitgebbreid Lager Onderwijs).
+(Meer Uitgebbreid Lager Onderwijs) for eight years.
 Throughout his

 literary career, he read widely and deeeply – in Dutch, German,